GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

-Read the [developer guide](/docs/privacy-sandbox/fledge-api/) and [status of pending FLEDGE capabilities](/docs/privacy-sandbox/fledge-api/feature-status/) to understand what features are currently available in Chrome.
+Read the [developer guide](/docs/privacy-sandbox/fledge-api/) and [status of pending FLEDGE capabilities](/docs/privacy-sandbox/fledge-api/feature-status/) to understand what features are currently available for testing in Chrome.

 FLEDGE features will be added over time, and we'll regularly update a list of which features are already implemented and what's still in progress.
 FLEDGE is